skuethe/MMM-Spotify/README.md

 - Now this module can emit `SPOTIFY_*` notifications for other module.

 ## Credit
-Special thanks to @ejay-ibm so much for taking the time to cowork to make this module.
+- Special thanks to @ejay-ibm so much for taking the time to cowork to make this module.
+- Thanks to @KamisamaPT for helping design